 Taste.
 Local food almost always has better flavor, quality, and freshness.

 Investment.
-Supporting local farms helps insure a present and future healthy and affordable food supply, and more of your dollars spent will go to the farmers who we need to keep growing for us.
+Supporting local farms and businesses helps insure a healthy and affordable food supply, and more of your dollars spent will go to directly to growers and producers who in turn fuel our local economy with commerce and jobs.

 Lower fossil fuel input.
-Less food miles and less packaging conserves a lot of energy.
-Investing in our local food infrastructure also provides insurance against rising fuel costs.
+Less miles and less packaging conserves a lot of energy and provides insurance against rising fuel costs.

 “This land is your land. . . ” Use it wisely.
-Support local farms, and have a say in their farming practices in order to preserve our soil, air quality, open spaces, genetic diversity, wildlife, and watershed.
+Support local farmers and help to preserve our soil, air quality, open spaces, genetic diversity, wildlife, and watershed.

 Local food sales in the United States grossed an estimated $4.8 billion in 2008, just 0.4 percent of total agricultural sales.